Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Main Results

 \begin{example} [Example for $N=L$] In Fig. \ref{fig4}, consider the internal qualified edge $\{A_2, B_2\}$ and the residing unqualified path $(A_2, B_3, A_1,$ $B_2)$.
 Nodes $A_1, A_2, B_2$ belong to the same qualified component, while $B_3$ belongs to another qualified component.
 There are 2 qualified components connected through nodes located in the residing unqualified path, i.e., $Q=2$ (see definition \ref{dec:crup}).
 Under the constraint $N = L$, nodes within the same qualified component must use the same noise.
 Based on this condition, the linear noise rate upper bound is $R^{(\mbox{ linear})}_Z \leq (Q-1)/Q= 1/2$.
 The achievable scheme for the highest rate, $N = L$, with a linear noise rate of $1/2$, is illustrated in Fig. \ref{fig4}. $\lozenge$ \end{example}

+In the next theorem, we show that for a special class of CDS instances, the linear noise rate upper bound given in Theorem \ref{thm:linearnoiserate1} is in fact achievable.
+This result demonstrates that the bound is tight for these structured instances.

-\begin{theorem} Consider any $(kd+1)+(kd+1)$ CDS instance\footnote{A $k+k$ CDS instance refers to a bipartite graph with $k$ nodes in each part.}, $k \in [K]$, where \begin{enumerate} \item the qualified components consist of $(kd+1)$ cyclic qualified edges\footnote{Cyclic qualified edges are qualified edges that cyclically connect nodes from two parts.}, and \item the unqualified edges form a path of unqualified path distance $d$. \end{enumerate} Then the linear noise capacity is
+\begin{theorem} \tit{Consider any $(kd+1)+(kd+1)$ CDS instance , $k \in [K]$, where \begin{enumerate} \item the qualified components consist of $(kd+1)$ cyclic qualified edges\footnote{Cyclic qualified edges are qualified edges that connect nodes in a cyclic manner between the two sets of a bipartite graph.}, and \item the unqualified edges form a path of unqualified path distance $d$. \end{enumerate} Then the linear noise capacity is

-\end{theorem}
+} \end{theorem}

 The proof of Theorem \ref{thm:ach} is given in Section \ref{pfthm4}.
 For an intuitive understanding, we illustrate the scheme through an example.